 - Explain placement and prerequisites for the courses you are thinking of taking next term.
 A number of courses require placement (readiness assessments or SAT II exams) or have prerequisite courses that must be completed or in progress to register.

 - Help you identify your options if you are having difficulty THIS semester.
 Often, dealing with a problem as it is beginning will prevent the worst from happening.
 Many students wait until it is too late to seek assistance, thinking “I’ll just do better on the next exam…” without actually figuring out how to do so.

 - Describe how to use the registration system.
 Many new students don’t know how to search for certain types of classes (such as General Education).
-While we’ll explain how to use the system, normally we will not register you for classes – you can do so in ISIS yourself.
+While we’ll explain how to use the system, normally we will not register you for classes – you can do so in ONE.UF yourself.